silhavyj/KIV-FJP-compiler/README.md

 ### Else branch of an if statement

 An `else` statement allows branching off based on the result of the condition evaluated in the if statement.
-Within an else statement we can again use an if statement.
+Within an else statement, we can use an if statement again.

 ```
 START